HCA Application & Licensing

 - you can combine these two fees on one check/money order of $222

-- if you would like to take your state HCA exam at our training school, enter our
+- if you would like to take your state HCA exam at our VANCOUVER training school,

 Copy of your DSHS approved 75-hour training program (do NOT send your original, it will not be returned)